PLEASE CHECK THIS PAGE OFTEN; NEW SCHOLARSHIPS ARE ADDED AS FUNDING IS RECEIVED.

 The Steven Errera Scholarship in Economics - provides $5,000 scholarships to be distributed in $2,500 installments for two semesters to four students who are either sophomores or juniors.
 Applicants must have demonstrated an interest in economics or business.
 They must also be enrolled full-time, which for this award is a minimum of 15 credits per semester.
 Applications are due by March 10, 2015.

-The Eleanor Dieckmann Picken Scholarship for Study Abroadwas established by Dr. Robert Picken in memory of his wife.
+The Eleanor Dieckmann Picken Scholarship for Study Abroad was established by Dr. Robert Picken in memory of his wife.
 Two letters of recommendation are required.
 Students must file FAFSA, too.
 There is no specific due date for this award; applications are considered on a rolling basis.
 However, students should allow approximately two months prior to their departure for application review.
 The program should be a CUNY-approved study abroad program.
 Consult with the Study Abroad Office (Kiely 183) about this and about your possible eligibility for the STOCS award (a CUNY study abroad scholarship).
 Students must file a permit with the Registrar to study abroad and submit a copy of that approval to the Office of Honors and Scholarships, along with a copy of an acceptance letter to the study abroad program.
+This award is temporarily closed.

 The Asian/American Center (A/AC) provides $1,500 scholarship awards to Queens College Students annually on the basis of financial need and academic achievement (GPA of 3.0 and above).
 The A/AC scholarships are available to QC freshmen students.
 As the purpose of these scholarships is to support students in completing their undergraduate degrees, the recipients will be eligible to re-apply for these scholarships on an annual basis, subject to meeting the criteria.